 Also, plastic in the human body increases the risk of cancer.
 BUVs trigger hormonal and metabolic imbalances, carcinogenic activity, and developmental effects.

 However, it's also worth noting that the long-term impacts of plastics in our diets due to nurdles and microplastic pollution are largely unknown.
-Because this is a relatively new phenomenon, additional studies over time are required to truly understand their longer-term impact on human health.
+Because this is a relatively new phenomenon, additional studies over time are required to understand their longer-term impact on human health truly.

 The production of nurdles requires lots of fossil fuels.
 Manufacturers continuously increase the number of nurdles they produce because of the growing demand for plastic production.
 To make this happen, they burn more fossil fuels.